russellgordon/teaching/src/site/notes/Current Courses/Grade 12 Computer Science/Home.md

 1. [Culminating Task](https://drive.google.com/file/d/1GwghXQoAbWKPtktJqnWASLAaNNkgSr4l/view?usp=share_link)
 	- Fleshing out CYOA narratives
 		- Aim to complete a large segment of writing
-			- A spreadsheet is a good way to organize your work
+			- A spreadsheet is required for organizing your work today
-				- Connect the node number / page number to a paragraph of writing
+			- Check email for the template provided to your group members
 		- Could also work on illustrations

 #### To-do items